MohamedElDegwi/NeovimConfig/README.md

 now out of the box.
 However, I **HIGHLY** recommend against using it unless you are **AWARE** of what you are doing.

-Neovim configuration is a beautiful journey, so make sure to learn how to do it yourself—that is the skill that counts.
-It's also a good break from the headaches of programming ;)
+Neovim configuration is a beautiful journey, so make sure to learn how to do it yourself, that's the skill that counts.
+It's also a good break from the headaches of coding ;)

 ## How to make it work